The .NET Portability Analyzer

 How to use Portability Analyzer

-To begin using the .NET Portability Analyzer, you first need to download and install the extension from the Visual Studio Gallery.
+To begin using the .NET Portability Analyzer, you first need to download and install the extension from the Visual Studio Marketplace.
 It works on Visual Studio 2015 and Visual Studio 2017.
 You can configure it in Visual Studio via Analyze > Portability Analyzer Settings and select your Target Platforms.

 To analyze your entire project, right-click on your project in Solution Explorer and select Analyze Assembly Portability.
 Otherwise, go to the Analyze menu and select Analyze Assembly Portability.
 From there, select your project’s executable or DLL.